Something About the Way You Look Tonight

-"Something About the Way You Look Tonight" is a song by English musician Elton John, taken from his 25th studio album, The Big Picture.
-It was written by John and Bernie Taupin, and produced by Chris Thomas.
-It was released as the album's first single on 8 September 1997 by Mercury Records and the Rocket Record Company.
+"Something About the Way You Look Tonight" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was included on John's twenty-fifth studio album The Big Picture.
+It was produced by Chris Thomas and released as the album's first single on 8 September 1997 by Mercury Records and the Rocket Record Company.

 Five days after the song's solo release, it was issued as a double A-side single with "Candle in the Wind 1997".
 That single and its video were dedicated to the memory of Diana, Princess of Wales, who died that year, with proceeds from the sale of the single going towards Diana's charities.
 According to the Recording Industry Association of America, with certified sales, this double A-side is "the best-selling single of all time".
 The Guinness World Records 2009 states that the song is "the biggest-selling single since UK and US singles charts began in the 1950s, having accumulated worldwide sales of 33 million copies".

 Music video

-The video for the song was directed by Tim Royes and features Elton singing and playing piano to an empty theatre, as well as actors and actresses from the UK television programme This Life, as well as supermodels Kate Moss and Sophie Dahl appearing in a fashion show.
-Many consider it as one of Elton John's best videos.
-John has publicly revealed (through his "warts and all" documentary Tantrums and Tiaras) that he finds videos "fucking loathsome" and after the videos from his album The Big Picture refrained from appearing in his own videos unless they were cameo appearances.
+The video for the song was directed by Tim Royes and features John singing and playing piano to an empty theatre, as well as actors Ramon Tikaram and Luisa Bradshaw-White who played Ferdy and Kira in the hit BBC television programme This Life, and supermodels Kate Moss and Sophie Dahl.
+Many consider it to be one of John's best videos.
+He has publicly revealed (through his "warts and all" documentary Tantrums and Tiaras) that he finds videos "fucking loathsome" and after the videos from his album The Big Picture refrained from appearing in his own videos unless they were cameo appearances.